La Liberté des Nègres

 La Liberté des Nègres (in English : The Freedom of the Negroes) is a French revolutionary song composed in 1794 by Pierre-Antoine-Augustin de Piis.
 It celebrates the abolition of slavery by the National Convention, under the Reign of Terror and the Mountain, by the Law of 4 February 1794.
 The song was published four days after the abolition of slavery.
 It is sometimes described as an anti-colonial song.

 It is one of the first French abolitionist songs.
-If it explores interesting ideas, such as the link between the slave trade and the Catholic Church, the union between Black and White people in the revolutionary struggles of the time, or a call for the liberation of all slaves in North America.
-However, it is nonetheless marked by an infantilizing vision of Blacks.
-This is notably due to Piis's upbringing, who, despite being a fervent abolitionist, was the son of a settler.
+It explores ideas such as the link between the slave trade and the Catholic Church, the union between Black and White people in the revolutionary struggles of the time, or a call for the liberation of all slaves in North America.